dduc/Brain_Train_Official/README.md

 # The Team
 Our development team consists of four developers.
-We have been working on this project for over a year and we are currently still in develoment.
+We have been working on this project for over a year and we are currently still in development.
 Our team members and responsibilities include:
 Kasean - Team Lead/Frontent Design/Website
 Eduardo - Game Design